 The tolling of the statute of limitations pertains to the period during which a Party may file a claim against another Party for breach of contract.
 The period varies from one state to another, and users of the accounting procedure should refer to the contract in question and consult their legal counsel to determine the period for a specific property and questions regarding an alleged breach.
 If the statute of limitation is four years, and a Party files suit in year six, the defendant may raise the statute of limitations as a defense, unless the statute is tolled.

 The Operator shall provide a written response to all exceptions in an audit report within 180 days after Operator receives such report.
-Denied exceptions should be accompanied by a substantive response.
-If the Operator fails to provide a substantive response to an exception within this 180-day period, the Non-Operator has the right to charge Operator Agreed Interest on that exception or portion thereof, if ultimately granted, from the date Operator received the audit report.
+Denied exceptions should be accompanied by a substantive written response.
+If the Operator fails to provide a substantive written response to an exception within this 180-day period, upon request by Non-Operator the Operator will owe Agreed Interest on that exception or portion thereof, if ultimately granted, from the date Operator received the audit report until the date the Non-Operator receives payment.

 The deadline for the Operator to respond and the payment of interest is a mechanism to encourage timely responses and handling of audit claims.
 A substantive response consists of factual support and/or contract references which address the Non-Operators’ exception.
 A statement such as “The Operator is researching this exception and will reply at a later date,” or a denial without any explanation, does not constitute a substantive response.

-Operator does not owe interest on granted exceptions unless requested by the Non-Operator.
+Operator does not owe interest on granted exceptions unless requested by the Non-Operator under this provision.

-The lead audit company shall reply to the Operator’s response to an audit report within 90 days of receipt, and the Operator shall respond to the lead audit company’s follow-up reply within 90 days of receipt; provided, however, each Non-Operator has the right to represent itself if it disagrees with the lead audit company’s position or believes the lead audit company is not adequately fulfilling its duties.
-If the Operator fails to provide a substantive response to an exception within this 90-day period, the Non-Operator has the right to charge Operator Agreed Interest on that exception or portion thereof, if ultimately granted, from the date it received the audit report.
+The lead audit company shall reply in writing to the Operator’s response to an audit report within 90 days of receipt, and the Operator shall respond in writing to the lead audit company’s follow-up reply within 90 days of receipt; provided, however, each Non-Operator has the right to represent itself if it disagrees with the lead audit company’s position or believes the lead audit company is not adequately fulfilling its duties.
+If the Operator fails to provide a substantive written response to an exception within this 90-day period, upon request by Non-Operator the Operator will owe Agreed Interest on that exception or portion thereof, if ultimately granted, from the date it received the audit report until the date the Non-Operator receives payment.

 The 90-day response time for the lead audit company’s rebuttal to the Operator’s response and the Operator’s response to this rebuttal, as well as the payment of interest, are means to ensure prompt resolution of audit exceptions.
 The responses and rebuttals should be of substantive content, furnishing additional support for the applicable Party’s position, clarification of prior positions that appear to have been misunderstood, or a request for a resolution conference to resolve the issues pursuant to Section I.5.D.

-Operator does not owe interest on granted exceptions unless requested by the Non-Operator.
+Operator does not owe interest on granted exceptions unless requested by the Non-Operator under this provision.